-- Kafka configuration that is common for the whole Kafka cluster (Kafka version, cluster name, and so on)

-- ZooKeeper configuration
+- Kafka configuration that is common for the whole Kafka cluster (Kafka version, cluster name, and so on) - Cruise Control configuration - Entity Operator configuration - ZooKeeper configuration (if ZooKeeper is used instead of KRaft)

-- Cruise Control configuration

-- Entity Operator configuration

 A KafkaNodePool resource refers to a distinct group of Kafka nodes within a Kafka cluster.
 Using node pools enables you to specify different configurations for each node within the same Kafka cluster.
 Configuration options not specified in the node pool are inherited from the Kafka configuration.